Aliases for IL36B Gene

 The protein encoded by this gene is a member of the interleukin 1 cytokine family.
 Protein structure modeling indicated that this cytokine may contain a 12-stranded beta-trefoil structure that is conserved between IL1A (IL-A alpha) and IL1B (IL-1 beta).
 This gene and eight other interleukin 1 family genes form a cytokine gene cluster on chromosome 2.
 Two alternatively spliced transcript variants encoding distinct isoforms have been reported. [provided by RefSeq, Jul 2008]

 GeneCards Summary for IL36B Gene

-IL36B (Interleukin 36, Beta) is a Protein Coding gene.
-Among its related pathways are NOD-like Receptor Signaling Pathways.
-GO annotations related to this gene include cytokine activity and interleukin-1 receptor binding.
-An important paralog of this gene is IL1RN.
+IL36B (Interleukin 36 Beta) is a Protein Coding gene.
+Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-1 receptor binding.
+An important paralog of this gene is IL36A.

 UniProtKB/Swiss-Prot for IL36B Gene